DannickVandelf/datasciencecoursera/README.md

 # datasciencecoursera
-My repository related to my Data Scientist Toolbox Coursera course
+My repository related to my Coursera course
+This repo is related to the course Data Scientist Toolbox